zuora/sdk-java-samples/doc/contact-api.md

 # Contact API

-The ContactAPI gives you access to your [Contact](/doc/models/contact.md) objects, which store contact details for your customers.
+The Contact API gives you access to your [Contact](/doc/models/contact.md) objects, which store contact details for your customers.

 The API allows you to create, retrieve, and update customer contacts.